oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

 2. This gives us timestamped information about what occurred in each game in thorough detail.
 From this, we can build an object with all variables that can be useful in our model.

-## Task 3: Building Data Object for ML
+## Task 3: Build Data Object for ML

 We'll use the __`process_predictor_liveclient`__ execution mode.
 This execution mode takes an auxiliary function which creates an object that is compatible with data returned by the Live Client API, which is the API we will access to make real-time match requests.
 This means that, after this processing, data will have a friendly shape that we can use.